 Coverdell education savings account (ESA).
 Generally, the balance in a Coverdell ESA must be distributed within 30 days after the individual for whom the account was established reaches age 30 or dies, whichever is earlier.
 The treatment of the Coverdell ESA at the death of an individual under age 30 depends on who acquires the interest in the account.
-If the decedent's estate acquires the interest, see the discussion under Final Return for Decedent, earlier acquires the account is an individual with special needs.
+If the decedent's estate acquires the interest, see the discussion under Final Return for Decedent, earlier.

+The age 30 limitation does not apply if the individual for whom the account was established or the beneficiary that acquires the account is an individual with special needs.
 This includes an individual who, because of a physical, mental, or emotional condition (including a learning disability), requires additional time to complete his or her education.